By Josh Taylor

 The coastline around Cadiz which stretches towards the Portuguese border to the west, is known as the Costa Luz (Coast of Light).
 The beaches here are far less developed than the Costa del Sol to the east.

-El Puerto boasts a number of stunning, white-sand beaches, ensuring that the city thrives with tourists, often Spanish, during the summer.
+El Puerto boasts several stunning, white-sand beaches, ensuring that the city thrives with tourists, often Spanish, during the summer.
 Vistahermosa (literally meaning 'lovely view') and Playa de Las Redes are very popular with locals, though Playa Muralla, accessible only by car, is arguably El Puerto's finest example.

 Sanlucar has its fair share of popular beaches too; Bajo de Guija fills up in the summer and visitors can even take the ferry across the river to Parque Nacional de Donana, an area of unique biodiversity and one of Europe's largest wetland reserves.